VasileiosMakrygiannis/S-P-500-Stocks-Case-Study/README.md

 **Business Task**: Rank the top 10 quickest revenue growth companies, their total EBIDTA and trading volume.

-Deliverables:
+**Deliverables**
-1) I documented all the process in R Studio with a R Markdown file which is executable (Knit) in a HTML format.
+1) I documented the whole process in R Studio with a R Markdown file which is executable (Knit) in a HTML format.
-2) I used SQL Server Management Studio in order to manipulate the clean data with sql queries.
+2) I used SQL Server Management Studio in order to manipulate the clean data with SQL queries.
 3) Finaly i created a dynamic visualization dashboard with Power BI to present and explain my findings.